kieranla72/Recipe-Api/README.md

 The database schema is managed code-first for this project, using EF core migrations.
 This means any time you update `DB/Migrations`, you will need to add a new migration.

-You can do this by running `dotnet ef migrations add NewMigration --project ../DB`.
+You can do this by running `dotnet ef migrations add NEW_MIGRATION_NAME --project ../DB`.

 If you realise this migration was incorrect and you don't want to apply it, you can run the command `dotnet ef migrations remove --project ../DB`.